 - When you have an exit date waved in your face and you don’t know if you’re going to get an extension or not, it’s the scariest thing in the world – because you have your child.
 It’s different if you’re by yourself and you don’t have dependents to give heat, warmth and everything else.

 - You’re on this month-to-month basis of where you’re staying, and weekends don’t count.
 A month is only four weeks!
 Everything shuts down and things are in slow motion.

 - How do you go to work when you don’t have a place to live?
 There’s nowhere for us to go after work.
 I can’t go to work if I don’t have anywhere to rest.
 There’s no base, there’s no center home.
 There’s no sense of security.
 I went into a dark, deep depression about that.

 - People looked at us like [being homeless] was really irresponsible.
 “If you know that housing is expensive, why didn’t you make the right decision?”
 There’s this baby that needs to go to bed.
 There’s this baby that has to go to the bathroom.
 You can’t take your baby everywhere and ask, “Can I go to the bathroom?”

 - Jumping from house to house, the only thing you really keep is your social security card, immunization card, housing paperwork.
 You’re transient.
 You don’t want anyone to get any of your information.

-- [And even after she got a housing voucher…] This is what I’m faced with: I have my voucher, and I only have a week to find somewhere to move to or I’m going to lose my voucher.
+- [After getting a housing voucher], this is what I’m faced with: I have my voucher, and I only have a week to find somewhere to move to or I’m going to lose my voucher.